My younger brother, Joshua (14), and my little sister, Elizabeth (2), both have forms of autism.

-When I think of autism now, I no longer stereotype it.
+When I think of autism spectrum disorder now, I no longer stereotype it.
 I can see that their are huge differences in every autistic individual, and I certainly don’t see it as a handicap anymore.

 Every autistic person deserves to be treated with love, kindness, and understanding – just like every person on this planet does.

 For this post, Joshua has graciously agreed to answer nine questions I’ve asked him on this topic.
 I’m very happy to provide an inside look on how a high-functioning autistic person sees autism.
 Thanks again, Joshua!